2007 NBA playoffs: Overview

+First Round

+The Nets–Raptors series was notable for Nets guard Vince Carter facing his former team, the Toronto Raptors.
+His New Jersey Nets won the series in six games, giving the Raptors their second consecutive first round exit.
+The Nets would not win another playoff series until 2014 as the Brooklyn Nets, which was also against the Raptors.

+With their first round sweep of the Orlando Magic, the Detroit Pistons swept a playoff series for the first time since 1990.
+It was also the Pistons’ first sweep of a best of seven series since the 1989 NBA Finals.

-With their first round sweep of the defending champion Miami Heat, the Chicago Bulls won their first playoff series since 1998.
-This was also Pat Riley’s final NBA playoff appearance as a head coach, as the Heat would miss the playoffs the following season.
-With the loss, the Heat also became the first defending champion in 50 seasons to be swept in the first round.
+With their first round sweep of the defending champion Miami Heat, the Chicago Bulls won their first playoff series since 1998 and swept a best of seven series for the first time since 1996.
+As of 2024, this was the Bulls’ most recent playoff sweep.
+With the loss, the Heat became the first defending champion in 50 seasons to be swept in the first round.
+In addition, the Heat were swept in a postseason series for the first time since 2001.

+For the second consecutive postseason, the Phoenix Suns defeated the Los Angeles Lakers.
+The Suns would not win another playoff series against the Lakers until 2021.

-With their shocking first round upset over the Dallas Mavericks, The Golden State Warriors became the third eighth seed to beat a top seed (the first time to do so since the first round was extended to a best of seven in 2003) and the first team to accomplish this feat since the 1999 New York Knicks’ Cinderella run to the Finals.
-With the loss, the Dallas Mavericks earned the dubious distinction of becoming the first (and currently only) .800 regular season team to lose in the first round.
+With their shocking first round upset over the Dallas Mavericks, The Golden State Warriors became the third eighth seed to beat a top seed and the first team to do so since the first round was extended to a best of seven in 2003.
+The Warriors were also the first eighth seed to eliminate a top seed since the 1999 New York Knicks’ Cinderella run to the Finals.
+With the loss, the Dallas Mavericks earned the dubious distinction of becoming the first (and currently only) .800+ regular season team to lose in the first round.
 With the win, the Golden State Warriors also won their first playoff series since 1991.

-With their first round series losses, the Miami Heat and Dallas Mavericks became the first NBA Finals pair to lose in the first round in the following year’s playoffs.
+With their first round series losses, the Miami Heat and Dallas Mavericks became the first NBA Finals pair to lose in the first round in the following year's playoffs.
 They also share the dubious distinction of being the second and third top seeds, respectively, to lose to an eighth seed in the first round in the NBA Playoffs.

-The Jazz-Rockets series marked the eighth straight postseason in which at least one Game 7 was played.
-In addition, it was the sole Game 7 of this year’s playoffs.
+The Jazz–Rockets series marked the eighth straight postseason in which at least one Game 7 was played.
+The Utah Jazz won over the Houston Rockets, giving the Jazz their first playoff series win since 2000 and the Rockets their fifth consecutive first round exit.
+This also marked the sole Game 7 of this season's playoffs.

-With their Game 7 win over the Houston Rockets, the Utah Jazz their first playoff series since 2000.